GoInterject/GoInterject.github.io/Contributing.md

 If the instructions call for a click action, use a **solid, red arrow** pointing to the click location.

 **Arrows** should be:
-red,
+* red,
-7px in thickness,
+* 7px in thickness,
-below the item if possible,
+* below the item if possible,
-have a middle-centered shadow behind them
+* have a middle-centered shadow behind them.

 No arrow is needed for "Next" or "Finish" actions, or when only a single button is used in a screenshot.

 Arrows are not typically needed for buttons that are easy to see and emphasized on the screen.
 For these, go to “Highlighting Buttons...”
 For not very well defined buttons, add an arrow indicating to the user where to click.

 Use an arrow in a screenshot:
-for click actions that are not buttons, to point to inconspicuous or not well-defined buttons, to point to tab navigation steps.
+* for click actions that are not buttons,
+* to point to inconspicuous or not well-defined buttons,
+* to point to tab navigation steps.

 It is important to **place arrows where they are easily seen**, such as *below* the dark green menu of Excel 2016.